 - Offer hope and non-judgmental support in order to reduce the need to return to the emergency department.

-- Decrease stigma around SUD.
+- Decrease stigma around Substance Use Disorders.

 Recovery Coaches are individuals with lived experience who are trained through the Recovery Coach Academy.
 They are uniquely qualified to offer peer services to recoverees.
 Recovery Coaches guide and connect the recoveree with a recovery community; their role is to make an authentic connection and provide support and resources to sustain sobriety.